felipemartello/MultiLandscapeMetrics/README.md

 # MultiLandscapeMetrics
-Function that calculates multiples landscapes metrics in multiples scales for sampling points.By Felipe Martello
+Function that calculates multiples landscapes metrics in multiples scales for sampling points.

+By Felipe Martello